 I’ve already given away the exact tools and systems (inc. Excel sheets) I use in an earlier post, you can access all of them here.
 I highly recommend reading that post before starting.

-- Rent links from others blog networks
+Rent links from other peoples blog networks.

-Well that’s about all I’ve got for you in this guide.
+Anyway, that’s about all I’ve got for you in this guide.
 If you enjoyed it and would like more posts like this in the future, leave a comment and let me know, I try to respond to them all.